 The CDFI Fund reserves the right to examine all facts and circumstances in determining whether multiple entities may constitute a “Common Enterprise.”
 In evaluating whether multiple entities constitute a Common Enterprise, the CDFI Fund will consider, among other things, whether such entities share: (i) principal or senior management staff or governing or advisory board members or consultants; (ii) investments and projects or businesses; (iii) investors or other funding sources; (iv) marketing and advertising; or (v) office space or other physical resources.
-At a minimum, a Common Enterprise would be deemed to exist if a single organization (either on its own or through Affiliated entities) were to Control (as such term is defined by the CDFI Fund) multiple organizations that apply for NMTC Allocations in the same NMTC Allocation round such that these organizations could, in fact or effect, be viewed as a single entity.

 In the case of State-owned or State-controlled governmental entities, the CDFI Fund may accept applications submitted by different government bodies within the same State, but only to the extent the CDFI Fund determines that business strategies and/or activities described in such applications, submitted by separate entities, are distinctly dissimilar and/or are operated and/or managed by distinctly dissimilar personnel, including staff, board members or identified consultants.
 In such cases, the CDFI Fund reserves the right to limit award amounts to such entities to ensure that the entities do not collectively receive more than the